 Intergenerational Transfer of Confusion

-A similar experience that I’ve witnessed many times, is a Yolŋu person flying over Sydney or another capital city, for the first time, saying to their Balanda colleagues sitting beside them, “Wow, no wonder the government has got no money to build houses in our communities.
+A similar experience that I’ve witnessed many times, is a Yolngu person flying over Sydney or another capital city for the first time.
+Some will say to their Balanda colleagues sitting beside them, “Wow, no wonder the government has got no money to build houses in our communities.
 Just look at all the big houses they are building down here.”

-They, and many of their contemporaries, do not know that over 90% of the housing is self-funded.
-That Balanda spend most of their lives paying it off.
-Though, working together with these Yolŋu people in their language, they received a clearer picture and then went on to conclude why so many Balanda and other Aboriginal people were coming to their communities and competing for all the well-paid jobs.
+They, and many of their contemporaries, do not know that over 90% of the housing is self-funded and that Balanda spend most of their lives paying for them.

-These big WHY question must be answered.
+These big WHY questions that the people have must be answered.
 Otherwise, people will continue to miss out.

 Knowledge is power, and the lack of it is powerlessness.